pyheight/ttk-file-explorer/docs/about/privacy-policy.en.md

 ## :material-alert-circle-outline: Important Notice

-Before using this website, please read and understand this policy carefully. **Your consent to this policy is voluntary**, and you have the right to agree or disagree. **We will not collect your personal information without your explicit consent**.
+Before using this website, please carefully read and understand this policy. **Your consent to this policy is voluntary**, and you have the right to agree or disagree. **This website will not collect your personal information without your explicit consent**.

+This website uses Baidu Analytics (Baidu Tongji) service, which collects certain visit data for traffic analysis. **By continuing to access this site, you acknowledge and accept this data collection practice**.

 ## 1. :material-database-arrow-down-outline: Personal Information Processing Statement

 ### 1.1 Processing Purposes

-We process your personal information only for the following **explicit and legitimate purposes**:
+This website processes your personal information only for the following **explicit and legitimate purposes**:

 - :material-chart-bar: Analyze website usage